 (2013; sculpture/collage; fragmented radiographs; found footage; steel-framed; both sides glassed with sandblasted glass; measures 130 x 120 cm;)

 X-ray images were fragmented and re-arranged in a specific pattern.
-This process enabled the re-contextualization and transformation of the medical-diagnostic material.
+This process enabled the re-contextualization of the medical-diagnostic material.
 Questions about the relationship between photographic and radiographic practices, analogies and contrasts in the context of history, physics, aesthetics, and application method accompanied the process of realisation.
 As a result, the form of this piece oscillates between plasticity and image, which influences its spatial presentation.
+It marks the beginning of the following projects based on x-rays combined with architecture, slabs and textile material.